OCA/stock-logistics-warehouse/stock_inventory_revaluation/README.rst

 * Go to *Inventory / Inventory Control / Inventory Revaluation / Products*
   to create a new Inventory Revaluation.

+* In order to post the inventory revaluation for multiple items at once, select the records in the tree view and go to 'More / Post Inventory Revaluations'.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot
    :target: https://runbot.odoo-community.org/runbot/154/8.0